ikhsanalatsary/myslide/content/intro-to/jquery.md

 ### The DOM model represents a document with a logical tree.

 <p class="fragment fade-up">
   is a programming interface for HTML and XML documents.
 It represents the page so that programs can change the document structure, style and content.
-The DOM represents the document as nodes and objects.
-That way, programming languages can connect to the page.
 </p>

----

 ___